 The Fund's doctrinal statement, "The Church of Christ," is available upon request.

 FREQUENTLY ASKED QUESTIONS

 WHAT IS ITS PURPOSE?

 The White Rock Fund provides funding to Churches of Christ for mission opportunities in the United States and throughout the world.

 The White Rock Fund is the work of individual Christians working together in support of mission work.
 Contributions are not solicited from the budgets of congregations.

 Strategic Financial Planning, Inc. Plano, Texas, manages the Fund’s assets.
-The principle is invested, and earned income distributed as grants.
-Each year 12.5% of the total value of The White Rock Fund is set aside as grants.
+The principle is invested, and earned income distributed as grants for the support of gospel preachers around the world.
+Each year a significant percentage of the invested assets is set aside as grants.

-Grants are provided to elderships of Churches of Christ for mission efforts.
+Grants are provided to Churches of Christ for mission efforts.
 Priority is given for evangelizing major cities of the world.

 60% of the grants may be used for teaching anywhere in the world; 40% are designated for densely populated areas of the northeast U.S.